omahili/react-native-reorderable-list/README.md

 ## Example

-Here is an example of how to use this component.
-More examples can be found in the `example` directory of the repository.
+Here is simple example of how to use this component.
+Examples of nested lists and much more can be found in the [example](https://github.com/omahili/react-native-reorderable-list/tree/feat/nested-lists/example) directory.

 ```typescript
 import React, {useState} from 'react';